Belfast was the first city in Northern Ireland to join the World Health Organisation's Global Network of Age-friendly Cities.

 The benefits include:

-- More positive perception of people from different
+- more positive perception of people from different generations

-- Further participation in the community and stronger
+- further participation in the community and stronger feelings of citizenship

-- Mutual understanding and increased sense of empathy
+- mutual understanding and increased sense of empathy between generations